OpenHack-25/Open-Source-Playground/README.md

 - Learn Git commands and workflows without fear of breaking anything
 - Connect with other developers starting their open source journey

+- Why Hacktoberfest Matters
+Hacktoberfest plays a significant role in promoting open-source culture by:

+🌍 Building Community: It connects developers, designers, and tech enthusiasts around the world through collaboration.

+💻 Encouraging Learning: Beginners can get hands-on experience with Git, GitHub, and real-world coding practices.

+🧠 Improving Projects: Open-source maintainers receive valuable contributions that enhance their projects.

+🌱 Supporting Sustainability: Recent editions have promoted eco-friendly practices and responsible open-source participation.

 ## 🚀 Quick Start

 ### 1. Fork this repository